 A seller who wants to avoid a court fight could offer to pay the buyer enough to make them whole and hope they will agree to exit the deal.

-Since breach of contract is a civil matter, a seller need not worry about jail time, however.
+However, since breach of contract is a civil matter, a seller need not worry about jail time.
 “There is generally no criminal liability for breaching a contract,” Schorr says.

 How can the home seller avoid penalties?

-Home sellers can give themselves an “out” by adding contingencies to the sales contract — in other words, make the sale contingent upon certain conditions.
-For example, a seller can make the sale contingent upon having a contract to buy another house, so he has a place to move to.
-Or the seller can give himself contractual latitude by adding a time frame or deadline for all purchase offers.
+Home sellers can give themselves an “out” by adding contingencies to the sales contract that make the sale contingent upon certain conditions.
+For example, a seller can make the sale contingent upon having a contract to buy another house, so they have a place to move to.
+Or the seller can get contractual latitude by adding a time frame or deadline for all purchase offers.

-“Generally, (a seller) can’t cancel without cause,” Schorr says.
+“Generally, a seller can’t cancel without cause,” Schorr says.
 “You could build in some contingency, but absent that, you had better be committed to the sale.
-There has to be a contingency or the buyer failed to perform.”
+There has to be a contingency, or the buyer’s failure to perform.”

-One way in which buyers fail to perform is not being able to get a mortgage.
-“If, for some reason, the buyer’s lender does not appraise the home at a value that would secure financing, the seller is not required to negotiate and can cancel the contract for the buyer’s lack of performance in terms of securing financing,” says Susan Chong, founder of Denver-based Iconique Real Estate, a brokerage in the luxury market.
+One common way in which buyers fail to perform is not being able to secure a mortgage.
+“If, for some reason, the buyer’s lender does not appraise the home at a value that would secure financing, the seller can cancel the contract for the buyer’s lack of performance in terms of securing financing,” says Susan Chong, principal broker for Denver-based Iconique Real Estate, a brokerage in the luxury market.

-What are homebuyer’s options when the buyer reneges?
+What are a buyer’s options if the seller reneges?

-A buyer that has a purchase contract with a seller who wants to back out should consult a real estate attorney.
-If the buyer wants to take it to court, they can sue the seller for breach of contract.
-Legal redress against a seller can be expensive and time-consuming, however, and may not result in a satisfying conclusion.
+A buyer who has a purchase contract with a seller who wants to back out should consult a real estate attorney.
+If the buyer wants to take the case to court, they can sue the seller for breach of contract.
+Legal redress against a seller can be expensive and time-consuming, however, and it may not result in a satisfying conclusion.

 “A prudent move for the buyer would be to record a lis pendens, a document you can file to let the world know that somebody, the buyer, is claiming interest in a property,” Schorr says.
 “This makes the property not marketable” and puts a stop or hold on any transactions on the property.

-Buyers should understand that as long as they live up to the terms of the purchase contract, they are on pretty solid ground and should have every expectation of closing on the home.
+As long as buyers live up to the terms of the purchase contract, they are on pretty solid ground and should have every expectation of closing on the home.